irons

 An artist’s rendition of the early solar system and planetesimals.
 Image courtesy of NASA.

-So, while chondrites may be more primitive in that they appear to represent direct solar nebula condensates, irons may predate the rocks we classically consider to be the most primitive meteorites.
-Because of this fact, some irons preserve some isotopic evidence from the early solar nebula no longer present in other meteorite groups.
+So, while chondrites may be more primitive in that they appear to represent direct solar nebula condensates, the parent asteroids and planetesimals of iron meteorites may predate the rocks we classically consider to be the oldest, most pristine meteorites.

-Amazingly enough, we have enough samples from a few groups of irons that we are able to trace their parent cores’ solidification; different elements have different tendencies.
-Some elements prefer to remain in the melt, and others are more attracted to the solidifying metallic phases.
-Here’s a great paper showing how the compositional evolution of irons can be traced through the better-represented groups: Fractionation trends among IVA iron meteorites: Contrasts with IIIAB trends, by J. T. Wasson and J. W. Richardson (2000).
+Amazingly enough, we have enough samples from a few groups of irons that we are able to trace their parent cores’ solidification.
+Different elements have different chemical tendencies.
+Some elements prefer to remain in a metallic melt, some prefer silicates.
+And some prefer to crystallize out in solid metal while a core is crystallizing, and some prefer to stay in the liquid metal.
+Here’s a great paper showing how the compositional evolution of irons can be traced through the bigger iron meteorite groups: Fractionation trends among IVA iron meteorites: Contrasts with IIIAB trends, by J. T. Wasson and J. W. Richardson (2000).

-Irons are remarkably rare.
-Since irons account for 8-10% of meteorites found (excluding those from Antarctica or the hot deserts of Africa and the Middle East), and they’re usually larger than stones, they have typically been viewed as relatively common meteorites.
+Since irons account for 8-10% of meteorites found around the world, and they’re often found as very large, crater-forming e larger than stones, they have typically been viewed as relatively common meteorites.

 But, in places where people have systematically searched for meteorites (Antarctica, Northwest Africa, Oman), irons account for a mere 1-2% of finds.
-If witnessed falls are taken into account, irons are much less common than HED’s and most other meteorite types.
+If witnessed falls are taken into account, irons are extremely rare.
 They’re unusual, they’re visually stunning, and they tend to withstand both weathering and ablation much better than stones do, resulting in meteorites with very aesthetic shapes.

 DSCN4932